 But those times are no longer.
-Now everyone, at least tangentially, knows and understands about customer experience and its importance.
+Now everyone, at least tangentially, knows and understands customer experience and its importance.
 As the industry has grown, so have the amazing leaders within it.
 People that all of us in the world of support learn from each and every day.

-As the holidays approach, we want to take the time to recognize some of those leaders, especially the ones that the community found to be the most impactful in their lives and growth within the support.
+Let’s take the time to recognize some of those leaders, especially the ones that the community found to be the most impactful in their lives and growth within the support.

 Camille has an impressive background in customer success and advocacy leadership.
-Not only is she committed to consistently learning and bettering herself and team, but she documents all of it.
+Not only is she committed to consistently learning and bettering herself and her team, but she documents all of it.
 Her LinkedIn is a treasure trove of insights, as are any of the multiple talks she’s given.
 Go, Camille, Go!

 While she originally started her career as a developer, Kathy Sierra has written a number of hugely impactful books, including Badass: Making Users Awesome.
 Numerous people listed her and her texts as immensely influential in their career in support and how they think about customer experience overall.

-Angela is an excellent resource when it comes to learning more about the intersection between product management, support and development.
+Angela is an excellent resource when it comes to learning more about the intersection between product management, support, and development.
 You can check out her Twitter here.

 Abby is a pro when it comes to working and managing remotely.
 She’s also worked in support for over 10 years, and tech for 7.
 Beyond that, she cohosts the Support Driven podcast and is an active member of the Support Driven community.
 Needless to say, there were lots of people thankful for her this year.
 I’m especially thankful for her 1D tweets, though.